 What you need to know when planning WDW dining reservations

-- WDW restaurants start accepting reservations 180 days before the reservation date.
+- WDW restaurants start accepting reservations at around midnight EST, 180 days before the reservation date.
 Crazily enough, that can be crucial to getting into their most popular restaurants (see list below).
 If you have a reservation at a Disney resort, you can get up to a 10 day edge on that.
 So, that can be up to 190 days early.

 - Thanksgiving, Christmas, Spring Break, and summer vacation seasons have higher crowd levels…so, dining reservations fill up faster.